The Brisket Stall: Understanding the Science Behind It!

 This is a fairly popular question – after all, wouldn’t it be nice if you could get the best of both worlds?

-Well, here are some options:
+Besides wrapping, here are some other options:

 Increasing the Temperature